thanhchungbtc/go-cognito-demo/README.md

 When creating an user pool, the public keys will be available at `https://cognito-idp.{region}.amazonaws.com/{user_pool_id}/.well-known/jwks.json`

-Find the public key with `kid` in the JWT's header.
+Find the public key that matches `kid` in the JWT's header.
 Leverage the existing jwt library, the parsing is simple as

 ```go
 jwt.Parse(tokenStr, func(token *jwt.Token) (interface{}, error) {